Medicare Easyclaim reference guide

 |Payee provider number||Provider number of the provider who is to be paid for the service.
 Only required if the payee provider is not the servicing provider.|

-This data is only required for certain services provided by specialists, allied health or consulting physicians, where a Medicare rebate is dependent on acceptable evidence that the service has been provided following referral from another health provider.
+Required for certain services provided by specialists, allied health professionals or consulting physicians, where a Medicare benefit is dependent on acceptable evidence that the service has been provided following referral from another health provider.

 Referral details for initial consultations and other referred services (including subsequent consultations) are mandatory.

 The referring provider must have a current and valid registration at the date of referral.

 |Referring provider number||The provider number (allocated by Human Services) of the referring provider.|